asayers/cuebasic/README.md

 Basically, all the smart stuff that makes CUE powerful is gone, leaving a format which is _almost_ as simple and boring as plain ol' JSON - but not quite.

+# Implementation status

+Well, it works!
+And it's pretty fast.
+The error messages are atrocious, however.

+The "superset of JSON" claim is checked by fuzzing, so you can be fairly sure that plain JSON will roundtrip through `cuebasic` unmodified.

+The "subset of CUE" claim has **not** been systematically tested.
+This should be the next step: generating random CUE-basic documents and checking that they're evaluated to the exact same JSON by both `cue` and `cuebasic`.